Check out labs of a 38 year old male that was damaged.

-In this article we will examine lab results from a 38 year old male who was suffering from several conditions as a result of damage.
+In this article, we will examine lab results from a 38-year-old male who was suffering from several conditions as a result of damage.
 This man came to me because he had been trying hard on his own to improve his health, but wanted a very specific plan to help him get to a better place.

 For comparison, we had labs taken a few months ago and new labs taken very recently prior to publishing this article.
 Looking at these labs we can see some of the conditions and causes that were missed and undiscovered.
-These discoveries lead to a complete lifestyle change, leading him on a better path to healing.
+These discoveries led to a complete lifestyle change, leading him on a better path to healing.

 - Plantar fasciitis